As Christians, we are called to be good stewards over the money and wealth with which God has provided to us.

 So based on a proper understanding of God’s intention when sending the apostles out to preach, we can see that the ideas of investing and faith do not contradict one another.

 Another idea that is often brought up is that of God’s general promise of provision negates the need to invest or plan for the future.
 In Matthew 6:25-33 we find these words:

-Of course there are more things that can be said about how those common verses that are used to teach that investing and planning for the future are equal to lacking faith in God, don’t teach that at all.
+Of course, there are more things that can be said about how those common verses that are used to teach that investing and planning for the future is equal to lacking faith in God, don’t teach that at all.
 However, I think that we’ve seen enough from God’s word to make that clear.
 Let’s move on to the main question at hand.

 What Does The Bible Say About Saving And Investing?